UTAH CRIMINAL DEFENSE ATTORNEY

 What is sexual exploitation of a minor under Utah law?

-How do police investigate these types of cases?
+How do police usually investigate these cases?

-Is accidental possession a possible defense?
+Is accidental possession or automatic downloading a real defense?

 Should I talk to law enforcement if they contact me?